s0984-rgb/terraform-scripts/proxmox-ha/README.md

 ## Results

 You will end up with an ingress `pve.your_local_domain` that will be redirected to a virtual IP shared between both LXC containers in a MASTER/BACKUP configuration.

-## Adendum

-It is possible to create multiple BACKUP LXCs however this script only creates 2 small LXCs for loadbalancing

-To do this, you can simply add a `count` parameter to the BACKUP LXC resource definition.
-For a small homelab setup, 2 LXCs should suffice.